hadley/adv-r/Computing-on-the-language.md

 y <- x * 10
 ```

-We want to distinguish between the operation of multiplying x by 10 and assinging the result to `y` compared to the actual result (40).
+We want to distinguish between the operation of multiplying x by 10 and assigning the result to `y` compared to the actual result (40).
 In R, we can capture the operation with `quote()`:

 ```R
 z <- quote(y <- x * 10)